aleszu/mapping_workshop/README.md

 SELECT cartodb_id, the_geom_webmercator, NULL as count, 'pump' as layer FROM pumps
 ```

-This is... "selectingthe_geom_webmercator from each table.
+This is... "selecting the_geom_webmercator from each table.
 From the cholera_deaths table we are selecting count so that we can base our bubble size on the value.
 When we UNION tables we must have the same columns in each table, so for the pumps table we have to include a fake count column with a value of NULL in every row.
 Finally, We included a column in the results for both tables that indicates a name for the layer the row belongs to."

 ##CartoCSS (documentation here)